cml87/Spring_AOP/README.md

 ```

 ## Spring AOP Introductions, programmatically
-Introductions is a Spring AOP technique allowing a given instance of a class to implement additional interfaces at run time, ie. we can add methods to the class.
-We can make a particular instance of the class to implement a new interface, instead of the entire class.
-It allows declaring a so called "mixing type" which is a type with multiple inheritance.
+Introductions is a Spring AOP technique allowing a given instance of a class to implement additional interfaces at run time, ie. we can add methods to a particular instance of the class, instead of the entire class (by subclassing it).
+It allows declaring a so called "mixing type" which is a type with multiple inheritance, as we'll see later.

-The pattern is as fallow: we declare the interface we want to add to the target class, as well as a class providing implementations for its methods.
+The pattern is as fallow: we declare the interface we want to add to the target class, as well as a class providing implementations for the interface's methods.
 These implementations will be used for the added behaviour to the target class.
 We then wrap this class into an "advisor" class.
-Last, we add the advisor class to the proxy factory from which we'll get the proxy of the factory class.
+Last, we add the advisor class to the proxy factory from which we'll get the proxy of the target class.

-This patterns needs of three Spring classes:
+The Spring classes needed in this pattern are:
 - `DelegatingIntroductionInterceptor`: the class implementing the interface with the additional behavior needs extend it
 - `DefaultIntroductionAdvisor`: the default implementations for advisor that performs one or more AOP introductions.
 The advisor class needs to extend it.
 - `ProxyFactory`: the factory class for AOP proxies to be used programmatically.
 It allows us to obtain and configure AOP proxy instances in our code.
 Here we'll set the advisor class with method `setAdvisor()`, so the proxy we are building will get the new behaviour.

-We'll test Spring Introduction with `@Test methods`.
+We'll test Spring Introduction with `@Test` methods.
 We'll need the following dependencies in the pom, and the following xml configuration of our context:
 ```xml
         <dependency>
             <groupId>org.junit.jupiter</groupId>